zpatronus/llmsys_hw2_typo_or_bug/README.md

 ## Environment Setup

-The starting code base is provided in [llmsys_f25_hw2](https://github.com/llmsystem/llmsys_f25_hw2).
+The starting code base is provided in [llmsys_hw2](https://github.com/llmsystem/llmsys_hw2).

-Please check your version of Python (Python 3.8+), run either:
+Please check your version of Python (Python 3.12+), run either:

 ```bash
 python --version
 python3 --version
 ```

 We also highly recommend setting up a virtual environment.
 The virtual environment lets you install packages that are only used for your assignments and do not impact the rest of the system.
-We recommend venv as it is lightweight and easy to use (<a href="https://docs.python.org/3/tutorial/venv.html">Tutorial</a>).
+We recommend `venv` as it is lightweight and easy to use (<a href="https://docs.python.org/3/tutorial/venv.html">Tutorial</a>). `uv` is also a good option as it is possible to select a specific python version for your virtual enviroment.

 Run the following command: